The Tennessee Teaching and Certification Resource

 Question: How can I become a substitute teacher in Tennessee?

 Answer: To become a substitute teacher in Tennessee, you must apply with individual districts.
 Each district sets its own requirements for substitutes.
 Generally, candidates must have professional references and at least 60 credit hours of education from an accredited college or university.
-Other school districts may require a bachelor’s degree or teacher licensure.
+Other school districts may require a bachelor’s degree and/or teacher licensure.